zarehba/mini-apps/README.md

 # Mini apps of a beginner

+A bunch of simple mini-apps.

+App is hosted live on: https://mini-apps-zarehba.vercel.app/

 Ideas for these mini apps come from [this repository](https://github.com/florinpop17/app-ideas/tree/master/Projects/1-Beginner)

 | Name                                                                                                 | Short Description                                          |